barryw/bjr/README.md

 ```

 The SDKs will be generated in subfolders of the `sdks` directory.
 Each language contains documentation on how to use the SDK.

+Currently, the SDKs are generated for the following languages:

+- C#
+- Python
+- Java
+- Javascript

 #### Interacting with BJR using curl